 Mészáros has increased the number of companies he owns from one—Mészáros and Mészáros—when the Fidesz-Christian Democratic People’s Party (KDNP) government returned to power in 2010 to just over 30 in 2016.
 The 22 companies that Mészáros owned in 2015 generated profit of 4.65 billion forints (around 15 million euros) on revenue of 45.3 billion forints (source in Hungarian)

-Lőrinc Mészáros was ranked the 31st-richest person in Hungary in 2016 with estimated wealth of 23.8 billion forints, up from an estimated 15.4 billion forints in 2015 and 7.7 billion forints in 2014, the first year in which he appeared on the annual list of the 100 richest people in the country (source A and B in Hungarian).
+Lőrinc Mészáros was ranked the fifth-richest person in Hungary in 2017 with estimated wealth of 120 billion forints (383.2 million euros), up from 23.8 billion forints in 2016, when he was ranked the 31st-richest person in Hungary, 8.4 billion forints in 2015 and 7.7 billion forints in 2014—the first year in which he appeared on the annual list of the 100 richest people in the country (sources A and B in Hungarian).

 In April 2014, Mészáros said during an interview: “That I have been able to reach so far, God, luck and the person of Viktor Orbán have certainly played a role, though I never privatized and I never took anything—I acquired everything through my work and my mind” (source in Hungarian).

 In December 2015, Mészáros, his wife, his two daughters and his brother purchased 1,391 hectares (114 square kilometers) of land in the vicinity of Felcsút for 1.9 billion forints in a state land auction (source in Hungarian).